kaptanhaddock/lyd/flow.md

 > anything which exists inside an organization in any time span.
 E.g. projects, conversations, tasks, etc.

-In our on-line activity we are surrounded by conversations.
+In our dairy activity we are surrounded by conversations.
 Discussions.
 Debates.
 You name it.

 A flow can be anything (based on its type) and it can last any amount of time (from forever to just minutes).